 9 Core Elements of Modern Web Design

-Post-2020, the world has gone completely online.
-That means people use websites from grocery delivery to financial transactions to streaming BTS all day.
+People today use websites for grocery delivery to financial transactions to watching series all day.
 Since everyone is heavily dependent, they expect their patronage to be repaid with optimal online experiences.

-- Come 2022; your web design elements are at the core of providing a fulfilling online experience.
+- Today web design elements are at the core of providing a fulfilling online experience.

 - No site stands a chance if it doesn’t function flawlessly while the design is either clean, simple, striking, or just all-out spellbinding.